Oort constants: Meaning

-Galaxy rotation curve for the Milky Way – vertical axis is speed of rotation about the galactic center; horizontal axis is distance from the galactic center in kpcs; the sun is marked with a yellow ball; the observed curve of speed of rotation is blue; the predicted curve based upon stellar mass and gas in the Milky Way is red; scatter in observations roughly indicated by gray bars, the difference is due to dark matter.
-Note that close to the center the speed is actually proportional to the distance, going to zero at the center, as shown in a reference.
+Galaxy rotation curve for the Milky Way.
+The vertical axis is the rotation speed about the galactic center.
+The horizontal axis is the distance from the galactic center.
+The Sun is marked in yellow.
+The observed rotation speed curve is marked by data points.
+The predicted curve based on the stellar mass and gas of the Milky Way is in black.
+The difference is due to dark matter or possibly a modification of gravity like MOND.
+The data shown can be found here.

 The Oort constants can greatly enlighten one as to how the Galaxy rotates.
 As one can see $A$ and $B$ are both functions of the Sun's orbital velocity as well as the first derivative of the Sun's velocity.
 As a result, $A$ describes the shearing motion in the disk surrounding the Sun, while $B$ describes the angular momentum gradient in the solar neighborhood, also referred to as vorticity.

 To illuminate this point, one can look at three examples that describe how stars and gas orbit within the Galaxy giving intuition as to the meaning of $A$ and $B$.
 These three examples are solid body rotation, Keplerian rotation and constant rotation over different annuli.
 These three types of rotation are plotted as a function of radius ($R$), and are shown in Figure 3 as the green, blue and red curves respectively.
 The grey curve is approximately the rotation curve of the Milky Way.